johnpatrickmorgan/NavigationBackport/README.md

 ✅ `navigationDestination` -> `nbNavigationDestination`

-You no longer need to wait to adopt these APIs, and when you eventually bump your deployment target to iOS 16, you can remove this library and easily migrate to its SwiftUI equivalent.
+You can migrate to these APIs now, and when you eventually bump your deployment target to iOS 16, you can remove this library and easily migrate to its SwiftUI equivalent.

 ## Example